lukaslangrock/ShutdownTimerClassic/README.md

 /SetAction <action>      Sets the power action which will be executed after the countdown reached zero.
                          Type in the exact name as seen in the UI (eg: Shutdown, Restart or Sleep.
 Do not use other variations like shutdown, Reboot, SLEEP, ...).

 /SetMode <mode>          Sets the control mode.
+This is required for any CLI arguments to take effect.
 Modes available:
                          Prefill:       Prefills settings but lets the user manually change them too.
 Timer won't start automatically.
                          Lock:          Overrides settings so the user cannot change them.
 Timer won't start automatically.
                          Launch:        Overrides settings and starts the timer.